Skip to main content Link Search Menu Expand Document (external link)

 On project grading

-Note tha there is NO grade component that assesses how many features are present in your final project!
+Note that there is NO grade component that assesses how many features are present in your final project!
 Our aim is to encourage steady progress that uses good software engineering practices, and NOT to encourage a last-minute sprint to the finish.

 Exam (total: 20%)

 Exams will be given in class.
 They will consist mostly of short-answer questions, with a few multiple-choice questions and longer responses mixed in.
 They will cover the principles discussed in class.
 They will not cover any specific technology or programming languages, but we will assume that you know Java.
+The second exam may cover material that was presented prior to the first exam, but will emphasize material from the second half of the quarter.

 Comprehensive exam